SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### Hardware-Chassis page

-Thispage displays tables with information about the hardware of the chassis:
+This page displays tables with information about the hardware of the chassis:

 - **Chassis Table:** Contains an entry for each chassis in the system.
 - **Chassis Fan Table:** Displays information about the fans in the system.
 - **Chassis Power Supply Table:** Displays information about the power supplies in the system.
 - **Hardware Table:** Contains an entry for each managed hardware component in the Alcatel-Lucent SROS series system's chassis.

-With the **Chassis Types** page button, you can access the **Chassis Type Table**,which contains extra information about the different types of chassis that are supported.
+With the **Chassis Types** page button, you can access the **Chassis Type Table**, which contains extra information about the different types of chassis that are supported.

 ### Hardware-Card page

-Thispage displays tables with information about the cards in the chassis.
+This page displays tables with information about the cards in the chassis.

 - **Card Table:** Contains an entry for each IOM card slot in each chassis in the system.
 - **Cpm Card Table:** Contains an entry for each CPM card slot in each chassis in the system.